Dollar rises again as markets adjust to vaccine hope and higher yields

 “This is a huge change from what we’ve seen over the past few months,” said Nelson.

-The dollar was up 0.5% on Wednesday against a basket of currencies after a flat day on Tuesday and a rise of 0.5% on Monday.
+The dollar =USD was up 0.3% on Wednesday against a basket of currencies after a flat day on Tuesday and a rise of 0.5% on Monday.

+Stocks were up in the United States and Europe with the tech-heavy Nasdaq .IXIC advancing 2%, the S&P 500 .SPX up nearly 1% and the pan-European STOXX 600 adding 1% to bring its gain for the week to 6%.

 Tuesday’s pause in the dollar’s move showed continued restraint and caution about how beneficial the new vaccine will be and when.
 Coronavirus cases are increasing daily in the U.S. and Europe.